tamaralmogy/Queen-B-Bootcamp/README.md

 * Port: 5432
 * Database: your database (here - qb-postgres)

-  You can use the third party library - pg
+  You can use the third party library - pg.

   [Postgres Instructions](https://help.scalegrid.io/docs/postgresql-connecting-to-nodejs-driver)